nanvel/blog/2016/06/es-notes.md

 Term frequency - how often does the term appear in the field.
 Inverse document frequency - how often does each term appear in the index.

+### How far apart

+How many times do you need to move a term in order to make the query and document match.

+### Full-text search

+Full-text search is a battle between precision - returning as few irrelevant documents as possible - and recall - returning as many relevant documents as possible.

 ## Other features

 ### Highlight